sundaram0900/web-game/README.md

 # web-game
-this is ping pong game with the basic html,css and js language
+In this repositories there will be some games that are build using the basic html,css and js.